jeygen/Algo-Practice/README.md

 # Algo Practice
- A repo to practice algorithms
+ A repo to practice algorithms as I work through a algorithm and data structure course.